bahrus/templ-mount/README.md

 ## Purpose

 It seems that HTML Templates, in particular node cloning [often](https://jsperf.com/clonenode-vs-createelement-performance/32) [provides](https://jsperf.com/innerhtml-vs-importnode/6) [the](https://github.com/sophiebits/innerhtml-vs-createelement-vs-clonenode) [best](https://stackoverflow.com/questions/676249/deep-cloning-vs-setting-of-innerhtml-whats-faster) performing way to generate HTML repeatedly.
-They also provide the ability to download content ahead of time, but only lazy load into memory when needed, thanks to the inertness, and providing content that isn't applicable yet, or helping to restore content that was temporarily hibernating out of memory on a low memory device, due to going out of view.
+They also provide the ability to download content ahead of time, before it is scrolled into view, and stored in a low memory object, thanks to the inertness.
+Then, when needed, the content can materialize.
+If the content moves out of view, it could, if it is helpful, be temporarily placed into a deep hibernation mode.
+This behavior might be beneficial on a low memory device.

 One of the driving forces behind this component is it allows applications to follow the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) and to send data to the browser in the format that the browser needs to ultimately consume, without (expensive) translations from one format into another.
 It can work well with server-side-centric frameworks, like PHP, asp.net MVC, or Java EE MVC.

 ## Out of Scope

-Reference resolution (e.g. script tags).
+Reference resolution (e.g. nested script tags with relative paths).

-## Bootstrapping Template [TODO]
+## Hello world -- Bootstrapping Template [TODO]

 <templ-mount href=include1.html></templ-mount>

-appends an adjacent template containing the contents of the html file / stream.
-If the templ-mount element has an id, a derived id for the template is used:
+loads the template containing the contents of the html file / stream into memory (keyed off of the href).

 ```html